Paperwork to be turned in

 - Cell phones out during concert – phone will also be confiscated until the end of the concert

 What does my student need to bring to your class?

-Each student should bring his or her music folder and a pencil to take notes with to class each day.
+Each student should bring his or her music folder, a pencil to take notes with, and their technological device to class each day.
 A bottle of water is also allowed during class but not required.
 Other than these items, the only other thing to bring is a willingness to learn!